Dev-Akash/Tasker/README.md

 # Tasker
-An web application for maintaining a project stages and assign task to other developers on team, an easy platform to share tasks, progress, files and communicate with team.
+A web application for maintaining a project stages and assign task to other developers on team, an easy platform to share tasks, progress, files and communicate with team.

 # Under Development